Time and Combat

 This is when bombs go off, floors collapse, fires ignite... that sort of thing.
 Assuming circumstances cause them to occur, or the Narrator invokes the event on their draw (remember those?), they fall into the flow of action here, if they weren't already triggered by characters previously.

-As you can see from the above, the structure of an exchange is very precise in order to best allow combat between characters to function as seamlessly as is possible.
+As you can see from the above, the structure of an exchange is very precise to best allow combat between characters to function as seamlessly as is possible.
 So keeping that in mind, let us speak about the essentials of combat when using System 13.

 While there are many techniques one may put into play in combat, a large number of these require education in their use before they'll function properly, as is the case with throws or wrestling.
-On the other hand, most characters have a basic roster of attacks they can attempt even without formal training, even if a few might suffer a penalty when at such an advantage.
+On the other hand, most characters have a basic roster of attacks they can attempt without formal training, even if a few might suffer a penalty when at such an advantage.
 The most basic offensive maneuvers include the following:

 Blast: whether one cannot move to become adjacent with an opponent, or simply prefers to attack from a relatively safe distance, attacking with a blast involves ranged combat of some stripe or another.
 This can take numerous forms, whether it involves flinging a rock at one's enemy, firing a shotgun in their general direction, or even unleashing some sort of super power at their person!